BessieChen/Coursera_Deep_Learning/README.md

 ### Improvise a Jazz Solo with an LSTM Network
 * Apply an LSTM to music generation.
-* Generate your own jazz music with deep learning.
+* Generate jazz music with deep learning.

 ### Operations on word vectors
 Because word embeddings are very computionally expensive to train, most ML practitioners will load a pre-trained set of embeddings.